Bookmark and Share

 What is it?

-This is a subset of the AESHC Oral History Project.
+This is a subset of the AES HC Oral History Project.
 It was requested due to interest of Ampex “Old-Timers” and as a way to “kick off” release of some of the Oral History Project material while people are still around to be interested (especially those who designed and used the equipment).

 It is in addition to, not instead of, the ongoing Oral History Project effort to produce archive recordings of Audio Pioneers.
-It seems to be a nicely self-contained sub-project, especially since most of the interviewees are still located in the Bay Area.
+It seems to be a nicely self-contained sub-project, especially since most of the interviewees are still located in the San Francisco Bay Area.

 Why do an Ampex History?